More about Kubernetes Storage

 You should see the timestamps written by the first container.

 Step 3.
 Define a Kubernetes service to enable external accessLet’s see how to expose the shared data to the world.
-We’ll use this command to create a Kubernetes service that opens the pod for external access.
+We’ll use this command to create a port forward that opens the pod for external access.
 Then, the NGINX web server will be able to deliver our index.html file to external users.

-Use the kubectl describe service command to check which port is mapped to the first container.
-You can then use a command like the following to view the index.html file and see the timestamps as they are written by the second container.
+Now, access your cluster IP.
+You can then use a command like the following to view the index.html file and see the timestamps as they are written by the second container, if your cluster is running locally.

 Next Steps in Kubernetes Storage